Case Studies

 Packing space

-Cat, who does food hub deliveries, has a station in the corner with benches on either side to pack produce and other items for delivery.
-She typically takes whole crates of things, as people regularly order those.
+David, who does food hub deliveries, has a station in the corner with benches on either side to pack produce and other items for delivery.
+He typically takes whole crates of things, as people regularly order those.
 If they do need to split crates, they have a lot of large boxes and other crates which can be used.
 The team try to reuse everything, so all boxes that they use have had something in them before.
 So, this means they don’t need to buy any packaging beyond paper bags for packing things like potatoes.

 Essential software